greggman/metal-tests-and-issues/metal-textureSampleBias-offset/README.md

 To explain the code

-`baseCoords`: this the texture coordinate we are trying to sample (*)
+`baseCoords`: this the texture coordinate we are trying to sample (before adding the offset)

-`derivativeBase`: This is a use to make derivatives but if you look at the math,
+`derivativeBase`: This is a used to make derivatives but if you look at the math,
                   it will be (0, 0) when we sample.
 The only thing this is used for is to generate a derivative for the GPU to select a mip level

-`derivativeMult`: This is use to affect the derivate calculation.
+`derivativeMult`: This is used to affect the derivative calculation.

 In this particular case the derivative should instruct the GPU to select mip level 11.25567

-We then add in the hard coded bias(-9.655665566213429) so the actual mip sampled will be 11.25567 + -9.655665566213429 = ~1.6  This works
+We then add in the hard coded bias(-9.655665566213429) so the actual mip sampled will be 11.25567 + -9.655665566213429 = ~1.6  This works as you can see from the result.

 The Bug is with the offset.
 A mip level of 1.6 means we will sample mip levels 1 and 2 The texture is 12x12x4 (2d-array) with 3 mip levels